-TUCSON, Ariz. – The Arizona Superior Court in Pima County ruled Thursday that the state is free to protect the lives of unborn children and the health and safety of mothers by enforcing its pre-Roe v.
+In September, the Arizona Superior Court in Pima County appointed Hazelrigg as the guardian ad litem to legally represent the best interests of unborn children in Arizona.
+The court also ruled that the state is free to protect the lives of unborn children and the health and safety of mothers by enforcing its pre-Roe v.
 Wade law that offers substantial protection from the harms of abortion.
-Alliance Defending Freedom attorneys had argued for that result in a brief filed in August asking the court to grant the Arizona attorney general’s request to vacate the injunction against the state’s pro-life law, which the court had previously blocked based on Roe.
+ADF attorneys had argued for that result in a brief filed in August, asking the court to grant the Arizona attorney general’s request to lift the injunction against the state’s pro-life law, which the court had previously blocked based on Roe.

 - Pronunciation guide: Harle (HAR’-lee)

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.